 Security Command Center enables you to generate curated insights that provide a unique view of incoming threats and attacks to your Google Cloud resources, called assets.
 Assets are resources like organization, projects, instances, and applications.

 Security Command Center displays possible security risks, called findings, that are associated with each asset.
 Findings come from security sources that include Security Command Center's built-in services, third-party partners, and your own security detectors and finding sources.

 Security Command Center asset discovery runs at least once each day.
 You can manually re-scan on demand from the Security Command Center Assets display.
 Assets discovery uses your Security Command Center organization hierarchy to curate a list of your existing and new assets.

-Native security findings
+Google Cloud security findings

 Your own security findings